-Future work will extend our study to include applications in the areas of climate, molecular dynamics, cosmology, and combustion.
-We are particularly interested in investigating the vector performance of adaptive mesh refinement (AMR) methods, as we believe they will become a key component of future high-fidelity multiscale physics simulations, across a broad spectrum of application domains.
+Future work will extend our study to include performance comparisons with the latest generation of high-end computing platforms.
+We also plan to investigate new application domains, in the areas of climate, molecular dynamics, cosmology, and combustion.
+We are particularly interested in investigating the vector performance of adaptive mesh refinement (AMR) methods, as we believe they will become a key component of future high-fidelity multi-scale physics simulations, across a broad spectrum of application domains.